Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

 6.1 - Management of the library

-Divi and Elementor manage the "library" functionality perfectly, each in their own way, but the result is the same.
+Divi and Elementor handle the "library" functionality perfectly, each in its own way, but the result is the same.

 The Elementor or Divi library allows sections, modules or even entire layouts to be stored in one place for later use.

-The library can be used as a backup as well as a time-saving storage device.
+The library can be used as a backup as well as a time-saving storage.

-To save a template in the Divi Library, simply click the "arrow in a circle" icon.
+To save a layout to the Divi Library, simply click on the "arrow in a circle" icon.
 Your entire layout will be stored in the library.

-Of course, you can save modules, sections or lines in the same way.
-You do not have to save the entire layout.
+Of course, you can save modules, sections or rows in the same way.
+You do not have to save the whole layout.

 Go to the Divi tab > Divi Library.
-There you will find all your saved templates.
+Here you will find all your saved templates.

 The Elementor template library is managed in the same way.
-If you want to save a layout in your "templates", simply click on the triangle at the bottom left.
-Then select the option "save as template".
+When you want to save a layout to your "templates", simply click on the triangle at the bottom left.
+Then select the "save as template" option.

-You will give your layout a name, which you will then find in Templates > Saved Templates.
+You will give your layout a name, which you can then find in Templates > Saved Templates.

-Look out!
-Elementor is sending this template library for indexing!
-I guess that's not very good for SEO.
-So make sure you put the Elementor Template Library into NoIndex via your SEO extension (like Yoast).
+Attention!
+Elementor sends this template library to indexing!
+I guess this is not very good for SEO.
+So, make sure you set the Elementor Templates library to NoIndex via your SEO extension (like Yoast).